charles25565/dummy-ign/README.md

 ## Template

 You can use this project as a template.
-Just edit `config.bu`.
+Just edit `config.bu`, and allow workflows to write stuff.